-The Hawaii State Farm Fair, now in its 53rd year, is an annual event started in 1962 by the Hawaii Farm Bureau Federation (HFBF) as a way to promote awareness of Hawaii’s agricultural and ranching industries.
+The Hawaii State Farm Fair, now in its 57th year, is an annual event started in 1962 by the Hawaii Farm Bureau (HFB) as a way to promote awareness of Hawaii’s agricultural and ranching industries.

-There are also many other sponsors who help make the event successful such as the Hawaii Tourism Authority, City and County of Honolulu, and many other community organizations and businesses.
-Exhibitors from the state, counties and local farmers and ranchers are present to inform, educate and entertain fair goers of all ages annually.
+There are also many other sponsors who help make the event successful such as Geico, 7-11, Kamehameha Schools, the City and County of Honolulu, and many other community organizations and businesses.
+Exhibitors from the state, counties and local farmers and ranchers are present to inform, educate and entertain fairgoers of all ages annually.

-The HFBF was founded in 1948 and is the largest non-profit general agriculture organization representing approximately 2,000 farm and ranch family members statewide.
-The HFBF serves as Hawaii’s voice of agriculture, protects, advocates and advances the interests of our diverse agricultural community.
+The HFB, founded in 1948 and is the largest non-profit general agriculture organization representing approximately 2,000 farm and ranch family members statewide.
+The HFB serves as Hawaii’s voice of agriculture, protects, advocates and advances the interests of our diverse agricultural community.

 The Hawaii State 4-H is one of the oldest and most effective programs of non-formal education in Hawaii.
 The program assists young people in developing life skills that will enable them to become self-directing, productive, and contributing members of society through pride in workmanship and accomplishments, personal interaction with peers, and respect for the environment.
 4-H touches approximately 35,000 young people annually throughout the State of Hawaii.